asm0dey/de-ds/index.md

 # What business means?

-- Customers and even potential customers should return earlier
+- Customers and even potential customers should return sooner
 - It should be easier to convert non-customers to customers

 ---